South Wellfield First School

 History

 We shine brightly in History when we use our skills as a historian to find out about the past.
-Our History curriculum includes 5 key themes: local area, significant figures, conflict, religion and inventions.
-These have been carefully chosen to enable our children to make connections and comparisons between people, places and periods of history to develop their historical knowledge as well as teaching them the skills to question and think critically about evidence from the past.
+Our History Curriculum includes Golden threads which have been carefully chosen to enable our children to make connections and comparisons between people, places and periods of history.
+We have also included Big Questions for every topic which enables our children to not only develop their historical knowledge but also to gain the skills to question and think critically about evidence from the past.
+We have also selected individuals who Shine Brightly throughout our journey into the past.
 Our main aims in history are to:

 • understand the history beneath our feet and gain a chronological understanding of key events in British history from the Stone Age to present day including significant local and national figures and events that have shaped Britain and consequently influenced the Wider World